Urbanization drives need to run cities more efficiently

 Data-use is shifting from applications that improve quality of life to ones that are life-critical, as cities increasingly rely on the services they deliver.
 Click here to learn more about how data affects life-critical tasks.
 Then below let’s dive deeper into how Smart Traffic Management software generates mission-critical data that enables municipalities to operate in a safer, more efficient environment.

 Cities turn to AI and sensors

 Let’s first spend a moment to consider the growth of the Internet of Things (IoT) in our environment.
 Just as individuals flock to AI products like Alexa for weather and news information, cities are turning to connected devices to gather data and glean insights about the status of numerous factors important to efficiently serving the needs of citizens.
 The rise of low-price sensors are enabling more effective ways to monitor and actively manage traffic using real-time data.
 Advances in machine learning are giving city workers greater insight about urban-related problems, and metadata generated by these technologies enable city workers to make more immediate and well-informed decisions.
-Finally, developments in cloud computing have decreased the cost of storing the vast amount of information generated, while also making the data more readily available for analysis.
+Finally, developments in cloud and edge data centers have decreased the cost of storing the vast amount of information generated, while also making the data more readily available for analysis.
 Big data technologies are transforming the very nature of how cities operate.